Khaled-Mahmmoud/MyCompetitiveProgramming/Containers/Libraries/Algorithm.md

 ### lower_bound

-Returns an iterator pointing to the first element in the range [first,last] which **greater than or equal val** if no such element , it's return iterator pointing to the end of the range
+Returns an iterator pointing to the first element in the range [first,last] which **greater than or equal val** if no such element , it's return iterator pointing to the end of the range. and this range should be sorted
 ```cpp
 auto it =lower_bound(first,last,val)   OR   auto it =lower_bound(first,last,val,pred)
 ```
-Complexity : log2(N) where N is the distance between first and last
+Complexity : log2(N) where N is the distance between first and last.

 ### upper_bound

-Returns an iterator pointing to the first element in the range [first,last] which compares **greater than val** if no such element , it's return iterator pointing to the end of the range
+Returns an iterator pointing to the first element in the range [first,last] which compares **greater than val** if no such element , it's return iterator pointing to the end of the range. and this range should be sorted.

 ```cpp
     vector<int>v={2,3,4,5,6};